Skip to main content

 The TLS isn’t running.Start the TLS.
 For information about running the TLS, see Installing and Licensing the TLS.

-The Team License isn’t paired with the TLS; that is, the licenses have different usernames.Log in to the Greenhouse license management portal and use the Change Server option on the license to pair it with the TLS.
+The Team License isn’t paired with the TLS; that is, the licenses have different usernames.Log into the Keysight Software Manager license management portal and use the Change Server option on the license to pair it with the TLS.

 UDP port 5538 is blocked by a firewall on one or both machines.Open UDP port 5538.